MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 ## Deploy the web app to Container Apps

-Container apps are deployed to Container Apps [*environments*][30], which act as a secure boundary.
-In the following steps, you create the environment, a container inside the environment, and configure the container so that the website is visible externally.
+Container apps are deployed to Azure Container Apps [*environments*][30], which act as a secure boundary.
+In the following steps, you create the environment and a container inside the environment.
+You then configure the container so that the website is visible externally.

 ### [Azure CLI](#tab/azure-cli)

 These steps require the Azure Container Apps extension, *containerapp*.

-1. Create a Container Apps environment with the [az containerapp env create][13] command.
+1. Create a Container Apps environment by the [az containerapp env create][13] command:

     ```azurecli
     az containerapp env create \